joeferg425/RECTFDEMOS/README.md

 My goal when creating this originally was to make some simplistic Binary Reverse Engineering demos to teach in a class at the University I was attending.
 At the time, I was using [hex-rays IDA](https://hex-rays.com/ida-pro/) products exclusively.
 The class session went well and was well-received.

-A few years later I put the code on github, but not the tutorial writeups since they were done for a specific set of students and were not adequate for a wider audience.
+A few years later I put the code on GitHub, but not the tutorial writeups since they were done for a specific set of students and were not adequate for a wider audience.
 Since then I have tried to create new tutorial documentation with better screenshots and walk-through steps.
 Additionally, I have switched to the [NSA's Ghidra](https://ghidra-sre.org/) because of its significantly better price, the much better support, and the impressive development cycle.

 My goal with the specific content that I have created is to fill a gap I ran into when I was getting started.
 Many guides are available for 'advanced malware analysis' or 'writing scripts to auto-detect library/function X' or many more advanced topics, but what I have not seen done well is the simple introduction to binary reverse engineering with real code, real binaries, and a complete walkthrough.
 I hope you find this set of exercises useful.